Susie Steiner: Personal life

-Steiner is the daughter of psychoanalysts John and Deborah Steiner.
+Susan Elizabeth Steiner was born on 29 June 1971, the daughter of psychoanalysts John and Deborah Steiner.
 She was raised in North London and was educated at Henrietta Barnett School, a grammar school primarily for girls with academy status in the Hampstead Garden Suburb.

-She developed interest in writing at a young age.
-Her early literary interests included Charlotte's Web, Stig of the Dump, and When Hitler Stole Pink Rabbit; as a teenager, she read "all the Brontes, all of Austen, most of George Elliot, [and] all of Thomas Hardy."
+Steiner developed interest in writing at a young age.
+Her early literary interests included Charlotte's Web, Stig of the Dump, and When Hitler Stole Pink Rabbit; as a teenager, she read "all the Brontes, all of Austen, most of George Eliot, [and] all of Thomas Hardy."

 In 1992, Steiner received a degree in English Literature from the University of York, after which she moved back to London.

 Steiner married Tom Happold and together they had two sons, George and Ben.

 Six months after her first novel, Homecoming, sold in a publishing auction, Steiner became legally blind as a result of retinitis pigmentosa.

 In 2019, she was diagnosed with a stage 4 glioblastoma, and she died three years later on 2 July 2022.